cloud-gov/cg-site/_pages/pages/success-stories.md

   <div class="grid-row grid-gap margin-y-8">
     <div class="grid-col-6 usa-prose">
       <h2>Centers of Excellence</h2>
       <p>GSA's Centers of Excellence (CoE) program accelerates the modernization of IT infrastructure across government.
 But in early 2018, the CoE team was in need of their own modernization: their website was cumbersome, required vendors for updates, and took 30-45 minutes to make a single change.<br/>With Pages, CoEs can make their own changes — no outside help needed — in five minutes or less.
 Because everything's organized in one place, maintaining their website is simple, efficient, and easily managed by in-house staff.
-And thanks to Pages's modern, accessible templates, this signature White House initiative is now fully compliant with the 21st Century Integrated Digital Experience Act (IDEA).</p>
+And thanks to Pages' modern, accessible templates, this signature White House initiative is now fully compliant with the 21st Century Integrated Digital Experience Act (IDEA).</p>
     </div>
     <div class="grid-col-6">
       <img alt="website thumbnail" src="{{site.baseurl}}/assets/pages/images/partner-sites/coe.gsa.gov.png" class="border border-base-lighter">